Lombiq/Orchard-Training-Demo-Module/StartLearningHere.md

 **NEXT STATION**: Head over to Manifest.cs.
 That file is the module's manifest; a Manifest.cs is required for Orchard modules.

-This demo is heavily inspired by Sipke Schoorstra's Orchard Harvest session (http://www.youtube.com/watch?v=MH9mcodTX-U) and brought to you by the Orchard Hungary team (http://english.orchardproject.hu/) and Lombiq (https://lombiq.com/).
+This demo is heavily inspired by Sipke Schoorstra's Orchard Harvest session (http://www.youtube.com/watch?v=MH9mcodTX-U) and brought to you by Lombiq (https://lombiq.com/).